ruairitobrien/ruairitobrien-blog/src/render/posts/babel-workflow.html.md

 The down side to going full on ES2015 is the fact that not all browsers support it fully yet and some never will.
 Check out the [ES6 compatibility table](https://kangax.github.io/compat-table/es6/).
 It's hard to write an app that's supported absolutely everywhere and there's a lot to be said for keeping it simple, like [this site](http://motherfuckingwebsite.com/) but if you want to write any reasonably complex app in JavaScript today, ES2015 [transpiling](https://www.stevefenton.co.uk/2012/11/compiling-vs-transpiling/) to ES5 is probably the nicest way to go about it.

-So one good option for trasnpiling your ES2015 code to ES5 code is to use [Babel](https://babeljs.io).
+So one good option for transpiling your ES2015 code to ES5 code is to use [Babel](https://babeljs.io).
 Not only does it have a cool name, Babel does a good job at keeping the converted code pretty neat and understandable.
 Another nice thing is that if you want to use React and JSX, Babel supports that too.

 This post is purely about allowing you to write ES6 code.
 I won't go in to the various other things you might want to do like minification.